neuraloperator/neuraloperator/doc/source/theory_guide/index.rst

     neural_operators
     fno

-This page contains a comprehensive primer on the theoretical foundations of operator learning, as well as an introduction to the Fourier Neural Operator.
+This section contains a comprehensive primer on the theoretical foundations of operator learning, as well as an introduction to the Fourier Neural Operator.
 These guides provide the mathematical background and practical insights needed to understand and implement neural operators for solving partial differential equations.